In this post, we’ll be looking at 5 easy ways to get google reviews for your painting company. But first, we must ask a very important question:

 1) Provide Great Customer Service

-- Set high standards for your team to always do a superior paint job.
+- Set high standards for your employees or painting subcontractors to always do a superior paint job.

 - If a problem should arise, address it as soon as possible.